How it works

-I'm a product manager working across two frontiers, crypto and AI.
-What pulls me in is the new primitive each one is producing.
+Two frontiers are still being drawn, crypto and AI.
+What holds the attention here is the new primitive each one is producing.
 In crypto it is the vault, a programmable home for capital.
-In AI it is the agent, software that acts on its own.
-New primitives are where the interesting product work lives.
-I came up through ecosystem and grants work in Web3, and today I ship institutional crypto products and applied-AI systems.
+In AI it is the agent, software that acts of its own accord.
+New primitives are where the interesting product work hides.
+The path ran through ecosystem and grants in Web3; today the work is institutional crypto products and applied-AI systems.

-On crypto I go deep on what makes a vault safe: staking and validator economics, leverage and liquidation math, the carry that pays or inverts, tokenomics, and on-chain data I query myself.
-On AI I build and ship: RAG over real data, fine-tuned open models, and autonomous agents that transact on their own rails.
-The connective tissue is judgment about what to build, and proof that it works.
+On crypto, the depth goes to what keeps a vault safe: staking and validator economics, the math of leverage and liquidation, the carry that pays or inverts, tokenomics, and on-chain data queried by hand.
+On AI, the work is built and shipped: retrieval over real data, fine-tuned open models, and agents that transact on their own rails.
+Beneath all of it sits one pair, judgment about what to build and proof that it works.

 Decisions settled by on-chain data, not decks

-When I claim a leverage is the sweet spot, or that a strategy survives a depeg, it is read off a live query anyone can open and re-run.
-I write the SQL myself, on Dune, against real on-chain state.
+When a leverage is called the sweet spot, or a strategy is said to survive a depeg, the claim is read off a live query anyone can open and re-run.
+The SQL is written by hand, on Dune, against real on-chain state.
 Opinions are cheap.
 A reproducible number is not, and it is what gets a risk committee to a yes.

 Deep on DeFi mechanics, not just the narrative

 Staking and validator economics, the looping math behind leveraged staking, loan-to-value and liquidation thresholds, how carry inverts when borrow demand spikes, tokenomics and governance.
-I work at the level where the product actually lives or dies, then package it so a fund can hold it.
+The work happens at the level where the product actually lives or dies, then it is packaged so a fund can hold it.

 Retrieval over real databases with retrieval scored separately from generation, and fine-tuning of open models (mostly Gemma 4 on a single A100 with LoRA/QLoRA) when prompting and RAG run out of road.
 The unglamorous middle, grounding and specialization, is what decides whether an AI product is trustworthy or just a good demo.